staaph/vue-components/README.md

 # vue_components

 A collection of Vue Components using the Composition API and TailwindsCSS. \
-Homepage is inspired by <https://100.antfu.me/>
+Website is inspired by <https://100.antfu.me/>

 ## Project Setup